TVBrowntown/epochHD/README.md

 # CHANGELOG:
 \
+12/9/25
+- Patch-W - File fixes to correct any errors due to prior MPQs including faulty/broken files - better than downloading an entire MPQ again.

 10/9/25
 - Patch-4 - Removed Axe_2H_War_B_03.m2 and associated .blp files - Bonebiter now works correctly.
 There are some other items in here that I am certain won't work so I have reported them to Appletrey.